urish/wix-ui-lib/README.md

 **wix-model -** sets a key to access the component value from Wix.UI and subscribe to change events.

+<div style="color:red">Warning: wix-pram & wix-model can not co-exist on the same controller.
+Only one of them should be used</div>

 All attributes can be prefixed with **data-** to be W3C compliant (Optional).

 ###Initialization